-It seems like everyone at one point, or another will have the opportunity to teach someone how to knit, whether it’s a friend, family member, church group or a stranger on the Internet.
+It seems like everyone at one point, or another will have the opportunity to teach someone how to knit, whether it’s a friend, family member, church group, or online.

 If someone has approached you about learning how to knit, or you would like to teach someone how to knit, but you aren't sure how to begin, here are some tips that should help.